DinoHub-SubT/basestation_gui_python/README.md

 	-Export the perspective
 	-Save it as whatever the gui.launch file calls.
 Probably /config/subt_test_perspective or something like that.

+# Known issues / TODO

+* Incorporating the DARPA transform

+* If you close the artifact queue, that info will be out of sync with the artifact handler

+* Remove the FakeWifiDetections message.
+In there now for legacy reasons (probably not changed on the robots)

+* Fully utilizing tabs in rqt.
+It looks like you can just drag plugins on top of each other and it will automatically generate tabs

+* RadioMsg and WifiMsg? should be pulled out of this package and placed in another package

 =======
 # Troubleshooting